 Similar tools just night and day in terms of pricing.
 The win here goes to Gist.

 It seems like an obvious tool for an all-in-one solution to have a CRM and HubSpot does indeed have one.

 We’re working on it and hope to have it available this year.

 Until then, HubSpot is the clear winner.
 The CRM they offer is good and it’s also 100% free.

 HubSpot has a CRM and we don’t.
 Add to that the fact that it’s free and they are a very worthy winner of this category.

 Like I said in the marketing automation section, events are the key to automation.

 Without events, you won’t be able to trigger the actions that set your automated workflows into motion.

-Gist gives you the ability to create custom tags and events and then set up automations based on those triggers in our “Pro” plan for $149/mo.
+Gist gives you the ability to create custom tags and events and then set up automations based on those triggers in our “Growth” plan starting at $24.99/mo.

 HubSpot offers users preset events based off of the most common use cases of automations.
 Things like: